 - You’ll inevitably run out of ideas after about 3–4 months, depending on how often you post.
 Do your best to stick it out and refrain from posting anything that’s absolutely lame.
 The inspiration does come back.
 It always does.

 - Adapt, overcome, improvise.
 Your readers will always provide you with more than enough feedback to make your blog better.
 What are your most read articles?
-The ones with most comments?
+The ones with the most comments?
 What are your readers saying?

 - Do not try to impress anyone, no even yourself.
 Those posts rarely get much attention.
 Write in order to express an idea, write in order to provide a bit of comfort.
 Pretty words that mean nothing are the last ones to ever get read.
 And in a world of 2 million blog posts being published daily, your pretty words might not ever get read.

 - Headlines and intros can make or break a blog post.
 Only one out of five people will ever read past a brilliant headline and introduction.
-Take extra-care to the way you present your idea in your headline.

 - Replying to those who take the time to comment, even if it’s a simple thank you, impacts your traffic by at least 50%.